MoonSuhyeon/MoonSuhyeon/README.md

 I've built on both sides of two-sided marketplaces — balancing supply and demand, making information easy to find, driving conversions, and resolving post-transaction friction.

-The challenge is never just one side — it's the connection, and that usually comes down to risk or cost. **ML, RAG, data pipelines, and agents** are how I do that.
+The challenge is never just one side — it's the connection, often defined by the risks demand carries or the costs supply bears. **ML, RAG, data pipelines, and agents** are how I do that.

 ### My Projects